Tips to remember when driving an automatic transmission

 Neutral is the same as knocking a manual gearbox out of gear.
-It shouldn’t be selected when moving – this is known as coasting – but can be used (along with the handbrake) if you’re stopped for a short period of time.
+It shouldn’t be selected when moving - this is known as coasting - but can be used (along with the handbrake) if you've stopped for a short period of time.

 Drive will select gears automatically and allow the car to move forwards.

-Although any car which changes gears itself without the driver having to use a clutch pedal is generally considered to be an automatic, there are in fact a number of different types of automatic gearboxes.
+Although any car which changes gears itself without the driver having to use a clutch pedal is generally considered to be automatic, there are in fact a number of different types of automatic gearboxes.

-Conventional automatic gearboxes: These use a ‘torque-converter’ to do the job of the clutch, and are more refined than other automatic ’boxes, but will use more fuel than manuals.
+Conventional automatic gearboxes: These use a ‘torque-converter to do the job of the clutch, and are more refined than other automatic ’boxes, but will use more fuel than manuals.

-Continuously variable transmissions (CVT): CVTs are popular in hybrid cars, as they do away with cogs in favour of a belt which acts as a single gear ratio.
+Continuously variable transmissions (CVT): CVTs are popular in hybrid cars, as they do away with cogs in favour of a belt that acts as a single gear ratio.
 As well as being more efficient and more reliable, they also make for a smoother drive as the car doesn’t have to skip between gears.